- The definition of a stigma is something that takes away from one’s character or reputation.

 An example of a stigma is the spot on an otherwise blemish-free potato.

-Origin: L < Gr, lit., a prick with a pointed instrument < stizein, to prick: for IE base see stick
+Origin of stigmaClassical Latin from Gr, literally , a puncture made with a pointed instrument from stizein, to prick: for Indo-European base see stick

 - An association of disgrace or public disapproval with something, such as an action or condition: “Depression … has become easier to diagnose, and seeking treatment does not carry the stigma it once did” ( Greg Critser ) See Synonyms at stain.